HiraStanley/HiraStanley/README.md

 ---

 ## 🎯 About Me
 I am a data scientist with a background in finance and data analytics, driven by the challenge of solving complex, meaningful problems using data.
 My work blends statistical rigor, machine learning, and cross-functional collaboration to generate actionable insights and build scalable solutions.
-I especially enjoy projects that drive social impact.
+I especially enjoy projects that cover politics, media, travel, or social impact.

-My personal interests include travel, reading, and walking around Chicago!

 ---